 Wait until the ferns turn yellow before cutting them back

 When the tall, fern-like foliage on your asparagus plants turns yellow in autumn, it’s time to cut it back, advises our expert horticultural team at Thompson & Morgan.
 Not only does this tidy up the bed, it allows you to cover the crowns in a thick mulch of well-rotted manure to keep pesky weeds under control.
 Find year-round maintenance tips for your asparagus in our excellent guide.

 Up for a slightly longer project?
 Sow your asparagus from seed, says Claire at her YouTube channel Claire’s Allotment.
 They’re a bit fiddly, and take much longer to establish than crowns, but are a very economical investment for the future.
 See Claire’s bunch of hardy survivors a year later, as she plants out her asparagus seedlings in a friendly follow-up video.

 We hope you’ve enjoyed our roundup of the best independent asparagus tips!
-Keep up to date with sowing, planting and harvesting all your favourite veggies with our handy monthly sowing and growing lists.
+For even more info and advice on asparagus, visit our hub page.
+And keep up to date with sowing, planting and harvesting all your favourite veggies with our handy monthly sowing and growing lists.
 And don’t miss any of our tastiest products, plants, and seeds by following us on Instagram or Twitter.